tidy-finance/website/docs/20_data.md

   )
 ```

 To download other time series, we just have to look it up on the FRED website and extract the corresponding key from the address.
 For instance, the produce price index for gold ores can be found under the [PCU2122212122210](https://fred.stlouisfed.org/series/) key.
 The `tidyquant` package provides access to around 10,000 time series of the FRED database.
 If your desired time series is not included, we recommend working with the `fredr` package [@fredr].
-Note that you need to get an API key to use its functionality, but refer to the package documentation for details.
+Note that you need to get an API key to use its functionality.
+We refer to the package documentation for details.

 ## Setting up a database

 Now that we have downloaded some (freely available) data from the web into the memory of our R session, let us set up a database to store that information for future use.
 We will use the data stored in this database throughout the following chapters, but you could alternatively implement a different strategy and replace the respective code.

 There are many ways to set up and organize a database, depending on the use case.
 For our purpose, the most efficient way is to use an [SQLite](https://www.sqlite.org/index.html) database, which is the C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
-Note that [SQL](https://en.wikipedia.org/wiki/SQL) (Structured Query Language) is a standard language for accessing and manipulating databases, and is heavily inspired the `dplyr` functions.
+Note that [SQL](https://en.wikipedia.org/wiki/SQL) (Structured Query Language) is a standard language for accessing and manipulating databases, and heavily inspired the `dplyr` functions.
 We refer to [this tutorial](https://www.w3schools.com/sql/sql_intro.asp) for more information on SQL.\index{Database!SQLite}

 There are two packages that make working with SQLite in R very simple: `RSQLite` [@RSQLite] embeds the SQLite database engine in R and `dbplyr` [@dbplyr] is the database back-end for `dplyr`.
 These packages allow to set up a database to remotely store tables and use these remote database tables as if they are in-memory data frames by automatically converting `dplyr` into SQL.
 Check out the [`RSQLite`](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html) and [`dbplyr`](https://db.rstudio.com/databases/sqlite/) vignettes for more information.